AditiGaure/Real-time-sign-language-Translator-A-Machine-Learning-based-approach/README.md

 🔹 Note

-The trained model (.h5 file) is intentionally not uploaded to the repository to prevent misuse and to protect intellectual property.
+“Due to file size and ownership considerations, the trained model file (.h5) is not included.
+The complete architecture, preprocessing, and inference code are provided.”

 🔹 How to Run